-Talk of ‘civil war,’ ignited by Mar-a-Lago search, is flaring online
+Talk of ‘Civil War,’ Ignited by Mar-a-Lago Search, Is Flaring Online

 However far-fetched, such ideas are often amplified by a proliferating set of social media channels such as the right-wing platform Gab and Trump’s Truth Social.

 Social media platforms are rife with groups and boards dedicated to discussions of civil war.
-One, on Gab, describes itself as a place for “action reports,” “combat vids” and reports of killed in action in “the civil war that is also looking to be a 2nd American Revolution.”
+One, on Gab, describes itself as a place for “action reports,” “combat vids” and reports of people killed in action in “the civil war that is also looking to be a 2nd American Revolution.”

 In August, a single tweet stating “I think civil war has just been declared” managed to reach over 17 million profiles despite coming from an account with under 14,000 followers, according to Cybara, an Israeli firm that monitors misinformation.